What You Need to Know About Food Preparation Worker

 - Line Server

 There were about 871,100 jobs for Food Preparation Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 68,600 new jobs for Food Preparation Worker by 2026.
-The BLS estimates 157,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 157,700 job openings in this field each year.

 The states with the most job growth for Food Preparation Worker are Arizona, Utah, and Texas.
 Watch out if you plan on working in Maine, Ohio, or West Virginia.
 These states have the worst job growth for this type of profession.